atick-faisal/berry-oximeter/README.md

 A simple Python library for real-time data collection from BerryMed pulse oximeters via Bluetooth LE.
 Get heart rate, SpO2, and perfusion index readings with just a few lines of code!

+> [!WARNING]
+> This library is for educational and research purposes only.
+It is not intended for medical diagnosis or treatment.
+Always consult with a qualified healthcare provider for medical advice.

 ## Features ✨